OpenNWP/EFS/README.md

 ## Background state file generation

 Normally, EFS will pick the result of the previous model run as the background state of the data assimilation.
 In the case of the first run of a forecast cycle, however, this is not possible.
 Instead, the standard atmosphere is used as the background state.
-In order to create the required file, a run script called `create_da_background.sh` is included in GAME, which needs to be executed once.
+In order to create the required file, a run script called `write_icao_atmosphere.sh` is included in GAME, which needs to be executed once.

 The rest is rather self-explanatory.